nf-core/tools/nf_core/pipeline-template/{{cookiecutter.name_noslash}}/README.md

 2. Install one of [`docker`](https://docs.docker.com/engine/installation/), [`singularity`](https://www.sylabs.io/guides/3.0/user-guide/) or [`conda`](https://conda.io/miniconda.html)

-3. Download the pipeline and test it with a minimal dataset
+3. Download the pipeline and test it on a minimal dataset with a single command

 ```bash
 nextflow run {{ cookiecutter.name }} -profile test,<docker/singularity/conda>